vicenteherrera/kubernetes_tutorial/docs/01_prerequisites.md

 ### Clone the Hipster Shop repository

-Open a terminal in the root folder of this project, and execute this command to clone the Hipster Shop repository from Github:
+Open a terminal in the root folder of this project, and execute this command to clone the Hipster Shop repository from GitHub:

 ```
 git clone https://github.com/GoogleCloudPlatform/microservices-demo.git